Excel Troubleshooting (Table of Contents)

 This type of error can be neglected with the help of the IFERROR function, which can be used in combination with any function.

-This function IFERROR allows us to have a nice message under excel for any formula where we get an error value for any error such as #N/A, #VALUE!, #DIV/0!
+This function IFERROR allows us to have a nice message under Excel for any formula where we get an error value for any error such as #N/A, #VALUE!, #DIV/0!
 Error etc.

 Example #2 – Troubleshooting “Numbers Stored as Dates” Error

-This issue we may get for all the cells if we add the salary details as 12000 and 10000 respectively for Martha and Amanda.
+This issue we may get for all the cells if we add the salary details as 12000 and 10000, respectively, for Martha and Amanda.

-Step 2: Select the entire column C and navigate towards the Number group under the Home tab, where we can change the number formatting for cells.
+Step 2: Select column C and navigate towards the Number group under the Home tab, where we can change the number formatting for cells.
 You can see the value format for the selected column is Date.

 Step 3: Select the cell value format as Number through the dropdown list to convert all those date values into Number values.